Author: Craig Neil

 Where is St Conan’s Kirk in Scotland?

-St. Conan’s Kirk is located in the village of Loch Awe in Argyll and Bute, Scotland.
+Saint Conan’s Kirk is in the village of Loch Awe, on the A85 between Dalmally and Oban.

 Address: Lochawe, Dalmally, PA33 1AQ